-- Mt.
+Mt.
 23:23 [Jesus speaking] "Woe to you, teachers of the law and Pharisees, you hypocrites!
-You give a tenth of your spices mint, dill and cummin.
-But you have neglected the more important matters of the law justice, mercy and faithfulness.
-You should have practiced the latter, without neglecting the former. - Lk.
+You give a tenth of your spices - mint, dill and cummin.
+But you have neglected the more important matters of the law - justice, mercy and faithfulness.
+You should have practiced the latter, without neglecting the former.

+Lk.
 11:42 [Jesus speaking] "Woe to you Pharisees, because you give God a tenth of your mint, rue and all other kinds of garden herbs, but you neglect justice and the love of God.
 You should have practiced the latter without leaving the former undone.

-So Jesus himself has said that we should be practicing justice, mercy, faithfulness, and the love of God, but while we are doing that, we should not be neglecting the tithe, not leaving it undone, even when it comes to small amounts of our income like garden herbs and such.
+Jesus himself has said that we should be practicing justice, mercy, faithfulness, and the love of God, but while we're submitting to God in those important areas, we should not be neglecting the tithe, not leaving it undone, even when it comes to small amounts of our income like garden herbs and such.
 So since Jesus said so, we still need to tithe today under the new covenant.

-Having heard from Jesus that tithing is still for today, let's go back to Malachi for a bit and look at some of the other things he says about the tithe.
+Having heard from Jesus that tithing is still for today, let's go back to the passage of Scripture we read earlier from Malachi chapter three and look at some of the other things he says about the tithe.
 He tells us that if someone takes the tithe for themselves, bad things happen.
 Where have we heard that before?
 And, because of the spiritual condition of the people Malachi is talking to, some harsh language is used.
-He calls them robbers and tells them they are under a curse.
+He calls them robbers and tells them they're under a curse.
 But, it's plain enough to see that tithing brings the blessing of God and not tithing carries consequences with it.

 He also tells us what to do with this tithe, this first tenth of our income.
-He says to take the whole tithe (not to split it up) and to bring it into the storehouse.
+He says to take the whole tithe - not to split it up - and to bring it into the storehouse.
 And without going into detail, the old testament storehouse is equivalent to the new testament church.
-So we bring the first 10% of our income and, without designating it for a particular cause (because, after all, it's not a good idea to tell God how to spend His money) we bring it into the local church where we attend regularly.
-We give it with no strings attached, and God blesses our obedience.
+So we bring the first 10% of all our income and, without designating any of it for a particular cause (because, after all, it's not a good idea to tell God how to spend his money), we bring it into the local church where we attend regularly.
+We give it joyfully, with no strings attached, and God blesses our obedience.
+The truth that we should give the Lord the first and best tenth of everything is stated in Scripture in these words: